-PREP continued to oversee a quarterly emergency tabletop exercise with all property teams.
-Property teams hosted three of these exercises on-site with all on-site staff and resources, utilizing a topic selected by PREP.
-The property teams, including on-site resources such as security and janit response, identify areas for improvement, and document lessons learned and best practices.
-Best practices were then posted to a shared site for all managers to review.
-PREP hosted one virtual tabletop for all property teams nationally.
+the PREP Committee continued to oversee a quarterly emergency tabletop exercise with all property teams.
+Property teams hosted three of these exercises on-site with all onsite staff and resources, utilizing a topic selected by the PREP Committee.
+The property teams, including on-site resources such as security and janitorial response, identify areas for improvement, and document lessons learned and best practices.
+Best practices were then posted to a shared site for all managers to review. the PREP Committee hosted one virtual tabletop exercise for all property teams nationally.
 This tabletop was conducted by a third-party security resource and covered workplace violence and a potential bomb threat scenario.
 This tabletop was an opportunity for on-site property teams to learn from each other, in real time.

-In an effort to continue its efforts to educate tenants, the PREP committee recognized National Preparedness Month, which occurs each September.
+In an effort to continue its efforts to educate tenants, the PREP Committee recognized National Preparedness Month, which occurs each September.
 Buildings hosted tenant events, training, and provided resources to emphasize the need for tenants to have their own stand-alone emergency plans.
 Three buildings were recognized by the PREP Committee for hosting events which were both well-attended by tenants and which provided valuable information and planning resources.

-Furthermore, PREP ensured that emergency contact information for all property management employees throughout the company and all vendors used at all properties was updated twice and posted in a shared location for all employees to access in an emergency.
+Furthermore, the PREP Committee ensured that emergency contact information for all property management employees throughout the company and all vendors used at all properties was updated twice and posted in a shared location for all employees to access in an emergency.
 This information was also made available electronically for all employees to save on their local drives, local devices, and phones.
-Finally, PREP continued to serve as the resource for all of Shorenstein's property management teams, with just-in-time communications related to potential and ongoing events which might impact the properties that included reminders of the resources, policies, and procedures relevant to each scenario.
+Finally, the PREP Committee continued to serve as the resource for all of Shorenstein's property management teams, with just-in-time communications related to potential and ongoing events which might impact the properties that included reminders of the resources, policies, and procedures relevant to each scenario.